WVAviator/solid-xterm/README.md

 ## Usage

-To get started, you can render a terminal using the XTerm component.
-This will create the terminal with default styling and automatically attach the terminal to the DOM.
+To get started, you can render a terminal using the `<XTerm />` component.
+This will create a terminal with default styling and automatically attach it to the DOM.

 ```tsx
 import { XTerm } from 'solid-xterm';